-Some Bible teachers also believe that God created the different races of humanity at the Tower of Babel.
+Some Bible teachers also believe that God created the different ethnicities of humanity at the Tower of Babel.
 This is possible, but it is not taught in the biblical text.
-On the origin of the races, please read our article - https://www.gotquestions.org/different-races.html.
-It seems more likely that the different races existed prior to the Tower of Babel and that God confused the languages at least partially based on the different races.
-From the Tower of Babel, humanity divided based on language (and possibly race) and settled in various parts of the world.
+On the origin of the ethnicities, please read our article - https://www.gotquestions.org/different-races.html.
+It seems more likely that the different ethnicities existed prior to the Tower of Babel and that God confused the languages at least partially based on the different ethnicities.
+From the Tower of Babel, humanity divided based on language (and possibly ethnicity) and settled in various parts of the world.

 Genesis 10:5, 20 and 31 describe Noah’s descendants spreading out over the earth “by their clans and languages, in their territories and nations.”
 How is this possible since God did not confuse the languages until the Tower of Babel in Genesis chapter 11?
 Genesis 10 lists the descendants of Noah’s three sons: Shem, Ham, and Japheth.
 It lists their descendants for several generations.
 With the long life spans of that time (see Genesis 11:10-25), the genealogies in Genesis 10 likely cover several hundreds of years.
 The Tower of Babel account, told in Genesis 11:1-9, is a “flashback” to the point in Genesis 10 when the languages were confused.
 Genesis 10 tells us of different languages.
 Genesis 11 tells us how the different languages originated.